 The best activities for kids are usually concentrated in the most popular cities, such as Heraklion, Rethymno, and Chania.
 Planning a stay within the reach of those urban areas is always a good idea when you travel with kids.

 Crete has beaches for all tastes.
 Kids included.
 And if you are traveling to the beach for the first time with your baby, there’s no need to panic,

 Dani, from Diapers in Paradise, got you covered with this dedicated article about enjoying a beach vacation with a baby.

-If you are planning a stay in the prefecture of Chania, there are several safe coves and bays which are ideal for children in the Akrotiri peninsula: Check the beaches of Marathi, Loutraki, Kalathas, Stavros, and Tersanas for tranquil water and peace of mind.
+If you are planning a stay in the prefecture of Chania, there are several safe coves and bays which are ideal for children in the Akrotiri peninsula.

-Chania is also home to more paradisiac beaches, such as Paleochora, Elafonisi or Falasarna, all of which kids can easily enjoy, but staying in Akrotiri is a great idea when traveling with kids to Chania.
+Other safe beaches in the region are Paleochora, Elafonisi, and Falasarna, all of which kids can easily enjoy, but staying in Akrotiri is a great idea when you travel with kids and want to be close to the city of Chania.

 It’s fairly close to the city center for a walk at night, but also peaceful and with all the comforts you might night if you prefer to stay home (supermarkets, taverns, pharmacies).

-In Heraklion, on the north coast and rather close to the city center, Ammoudara, Ligaria, and Sandaris are good beaches for children.
+In Heraklion, on the north coast and rather close to the city center, Ammoudara, Ligaria, and Sarandaris are good beaches for children.